 An iron gate atop a concrete wall surrounds the Old Bergen Church Cemetery.
-Set on a small hill, it serves as the final resting place for about 150 of its earliest members.
+Set on a small hill, it is the final resting place for about 150 of its earliest members.
 The grave markers carved of wood have not survived.
 The oldest remaining stone markers date from the late 1700s and bear the names of many descendants of the village of Bergen’s founding Dutch families--Brinkerhoff, Merseles, Newkirk, Sip, Van Houten, Van Reypen, Van Vorst, Van Wagenen, and Van Winkle.
 Among the graves are those of the legendary Revolutionary War patriot Jane Van Reypen Tuers and two pastors of the Dutch Reformed Church, the Rev. William Jackson (1757-1793) and the Rev. John Cornelison (1793-1828).

 When passing the cemetery, one notices that the grave markers face east away from Bergen Avenue, a position for the souls of the dead said to be in keeping with preparation for the coming of the Day of Judgment.